Alcohol Dependence: Signs, Causes and Treatment

 Alcohol Dependence vs. Alcohol Abuse

-Understanding the distinction between alcohol dependence and alcohol abuse is essential.
-While both are forms of alcohol use disorder, they differ in severity and impact.
+Understanding the distinction between alcohol dependence and alcohol abuse is essential, as both fall under alcohol use disorders but differ in severity.

 Alcohol Abuse